cristian-af/Lito/README.md

   - userinfo:     `Shows information about the user.
 5 second cooldown.`
   - stats/info: `Shows the stats about the bot.
 5 second cooldown.`
   - source: `Sends the source link to Lito.`
-  - dong: `Do not explain why.
-I was forced.
+  - dong: `yes.
 2 second cooldown with 4 tries.`